LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-.NET developers are picky when it comes to food. - They only like chicken NuGet.
+Why do they call it hyper terminal? - Too much Java.

 <!--joke-end-->